KenKundert/metadata/README.rst

 The program supports .ogg, .mp3, and .flac files.
 It also supports .m3u playlists and directories.
-If you specify a playlist, all of the music files reference in the play list are read.
+If you specify a playlist, all of the music files referenced in the play list are read.
 If you specify a directory, all of the music files, playlists and directories in that directory are included.
 *mdexport* creates ``data.py`` that includes all of the metadata.